-The Korat is one of the oldest natural cat breeds in the world.
-Originating in Thailand, the breed gets its name from the province of Cao Nguyen Khorat.
-In Thailand, the breed is known as Si-Sawat which means good fortune or prosperity.
+One of the oldest natural breeds in the world, the Korat originates from Thailand and the breed gets its name from the province of Cao Nguyen Khorat.

 In 1959 Jean Johnson of Cedar Glen Cattery imported a pair of Korat cats by the name of Nara and Darra to the United States.
 At the time, it was extremely difficult to obtain Korats and permission was sought from the King of Thailand for Jean to acquire these cats, who were the progeny of two cats Jean had owned while living in Thailand several years earlier.